Sagrada Família: 21st century

 Chief architect Jordi Faulí announced in October 2015 that construction was 70 percent complete and had entered its final phase of raising six immense steeples.
-The steeples and most of the church's structure were planned be completed by 2026, the centennial of Gaudí's death; as of a 2017 estimate, decorative elements should be complete by 2030 or 2032.
+The steeples and most of the church's structure were planned to be completed by 2026, the centennial of Gaudí's death; as of a 2017 estimate, decorative elements should be complete by 2030 or 2032.
 Visitor entrance fees of €15 to €20 finance the annual construction budget of €25 million.
+Completion of the structure will use post-tensioned stone.

 Starting on 9 July 2017, an international mass is celebrated at the basilica every Sunday and holy day of obligation, at 9 a.m., and is open to the public (until the church is full).
 Occasionally, Mass is celebrated at other times, where attendance requires an invitation.
 When masses are scheduled, instructions to obtain an invitation are posted on the basilica's website.
 In addition, visitors may pray in the chapel of the Blessed Sacrament and Penitence.

-In 2018, the stone type needed for the construction was found in a quarry in Brinscall, near Chorley, England.
+The stone initially used in its construction came from the Montserrat mountain, but it became clear that as quarrying there went deeper, the stone was increasingly fragile and an alternative source had to be found.
+Since 2018 stone of the type needed to complete the construction has been sourced from the Withnell Quarry in Brinscall, near Chorley, England.

+On 31 October 2025 Sagrada Família became the world’s tallest church after a part of its central tower was lifted into place and reached 162.91 m, surpassing Ulm Minster (161.53 m).
+The tower is intended to reach 172 m when completed, expected in 2026.

+Historical photographs of Sagrada Família

 Incidents

 On 19 April 2011, an arsonist started a small fire in the sacristy which forced the evacuation of tourists and construction workers.
 The sacristy was damaged, and the fire took 45 minutes to contain.

+In August 2017, Barcelona was the target of a series of terrorist attacks with Islamist motivations, commonly referred to as the La Rambla attacks.
+Investigations later revealed that one of the original targets was the Sagrada Família basilica.
+The attackers had planned to detonate a van loaded with gas canisters at the site during peak visiting hours to cause maximum damage.
+However, the plan was abandoned after an accidental explosion involving the gas canisters occurred in Alcanar, in southern Catalonia, days before the main attack.

-On 11 March 2020, due to the COVID-19 pandemic in Spain, construction temporarily stopped and the basilica was closed.
+On 11 March 2020, during the COVID-19 pandemic in Spain, construction temporarily stopped and the basilica was closed.
 This was the first time the construction had been halted since the Spanish Civil War.
 The Gaudí House Museum in Park Güell was also closed.
 The basilica reopened, initially to key workers, on 4 July 2020.